riebl/vanetza/README.md

 * GeographicLib 1.37 or higher
 * Crypto++ 5.6.1 or higher

 If openSSL 1.1.0 is available on your system, an alternative security backend implementation is compiled along with the Crypto++ based backend.
-You can switch the employed backend per geonet::Router instance by the vanetzaCryptoBackend option located in the Management Information Base (MIB).
+You can switch the employed backend per `geonet::Router` instance through the `vanetzaCryptoBackend` option located in the Management Information Base (MIB).

 ## Compilation

 Following command line snippet demonstrates the build process using a generated Makefile.
-Other CMake generators and build directory can be used as well.
+Other CMake generators and build directory setups can be used as well.

     cd vanetza
     mkdir build && cd build